jelaniwoods-appdev/dynamic-path-segment-demo/draft.md

 - https://github.com/appdev-projects
 - https://github.com/firstdraft

+Where each route follows a pattern.
+The routes have the same beginning segment (`/c/`, `/section/`) but then the next segment is something unique.

 Using static routes, we would need to define very similar looking routes; one for each channel at YouTube.

 ```rb